Classifying theory for simplicial parametrized groups: Background

 The analogue of a pointed space in this parametrized context is the notion of an {\em ex-space}.
-An ex-space over $B$ is a space $X$ in $\cK/B$ together with a section of the map $X\to B$.
+An ex-space over $B$ is a space $X$ in $\cK_{/B}$ together with a section of the structure map $X\to B$.
 The category of ex-spaces and maps between them is denoted by $\cK_B$.
 An ex-space $X$ is said to be {\em well-sectioned} if the section $B\to X$ is an $\bar{f}$-cofibration.
+A prime example of an ex-space is a parametrized group, i.e.\ a group object in $\cK_{/B}$ --- in this case the identity section gives the required section of the structure map.